-Thurs Aug 23 Attitudes towards Modern Consumption McCracken, Grant (2005) "Living in the Material World." pp. 3-5 of Culture and Consumption II: Markets, Meaning, and Brand Management.
-Bloomington, IN: Indiana University Press.
-Tues Aug 28-1 Consumption, Capitalism, and Modernity Berger, Arthur Asa (2009) "Economic Theory, Marxism, and Material Culture," pp. 67-72 only, from What Objects Mean: An Introduction to Material Culture.
+Tues Aug 22 Attitudes towards Modern Consumption McCracken, Grant (2005) "Living in the Material World." pp. 3-5 of Culture and Consumption II: Markets, Meaning, and Brand Management.
+Bloomington, IN: Indiana University Press. [pdf] - - - - - Thurs Aug 24-1 Consumption, Capitalism, and Modernity Berger, Arthur Asa (2009) "Economic Theory, Marxism, and Material Culture," pp. 67-72 only, from What Objects Mean: An Introduction to Material Culture.
 Walnut Creek, CA: Left Coast Press.
-Tues Aug 28-2 Hyper-Modernity and Hyper-Consumption Rothman, Lily (2013) "The New Cinema of Stuff: Materialism at the Movies, Just the Way You Like It."
+Thurs Aug 24-2 Hyper-Modernity and Hyper-Consumption Rothman, Lily (2013) "The New Cinema of Stuff: Materialism at the Movies, Just the Way You Like It."
 Time June 10, pp. 60-62.
-Module 2 Thurs Aug 30 The Anthropology of Consumption Molotch, Harvey (2003) "Lash-Ups: Goods and Bads," pp. 1-15; Where Stuff Comes From: How Toasters, Toilets, Cars, Computers and Many Other Things Come to Be as They Are.
+Slater, Don (1997) Consumer Culture and Modernity.
+Cambridge: Polity Press. pp. 24-32 Week 2 Tues Aug 29 The Anthropology of Consumption Molotch, Harvey (2003) "Lash-Ups: Goods and Bads," pp. 1-15; Where Stuff Comes From: How Toasters, Toilets, Cars, Computers and Many Other Things Come to Be as They Are.
 New York: Routledge.
-Homework: (required) Essay on a "focal object" (see Woodward reading), due Tuesday in class Tues Sep 4-1 Material Culture and Materiality Woodward, Ian (2007) "The Material as Culture: Definitions, Perspectives, Approaches," pp. 3-16.
-Chapter 1 in Understanding Material Culture.
-London: Sage.
-Carrington, Victoria (2012) "There is No Going Back; Roxie's iPhone: An Object Ethnography."
+Homework: (required) Essay on a "focal object" (see Woodward reading for Thursday), due Thursday - - - - - Thurs Aug 31-1 Material Culture and Materiality Woodward, Ian (2007) "The Material as Culture: Definitions, Perspectives, Approaches," pp. 3-16.
+Understanding Material Culture.
+London: Sage Carrington, Victoria (2012) "There is No Going Back; Roxie's iPhone: An Object Ethnography."
 Language and Literacy 14(2):27-40.
-Required: Read 5-page excerpt (pdf) Tues Sep 4-2 Individual and Society; Singular and Common no reading assignment; in-class discussion of focal objects (essay)-bring it to class to turn in at end Module 3 Part II: How Does the Stuff I Have Impact Me Personally?
+Required: Read 5-page excerpt (pdf) Thurs Aug 31-2 Individual and Society; Singular and Common no reading assignment; class discussion of focal objects essay- bring it to class to turn in Week 3 Part II: How Does the Stuff I Have Impact Me Personally?